LibreTexts/ngshare/docs/api/course.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Get information about a course instructor. (instructors+students)*

-When first name, last name, or email not set, the field is null
+When first name, last name, or email not set, the field is null.

 Response
 """"""""